jason2014/Beds./README.md

 Beds.
 =====

-Beds. is short for Bedroom Distribute System
+Beds. is short for Bedroom Distribute System.